thomasdenecker/FAIR_Bioinfo/paper.md

 # Instructor notes

 The training course is divided into 8 sessions, each one bringing an additional level of reproducibility to the global workflow.
+Each session lasted an hour and a half ; they were carried out at the rate of one session per month.
 Table 1 shows the detailed program and learning objectives of each session.

 **Table 1** : Overview of sessions